 If it’s a B2B opportunity, identify how client entertainment can work in the garage, who you’re going to invite, and what other teams are in the garage that may be beneficial.
 If it’s a B2C product, establish all the branding opportunities that exist, where sampling can occur, and how you can creatively use the space that’s available is important.

-Now that you have experienced the platform, your team can sit down with the partnership team and merge your goals with the assets available.
-A NASCAR team is unlike other platforms in that it actually has a larger number of options available than many other partnership opportunities.
+Now that you have experienced the platform, your team can sit down with the sponsorship team and merge your goals with the assets available.
+A NASCAR team is unlike other platforms in that it actually has a larger number of options available than many other sponsorship opportunities.

 The media coverage on the car is one piece of a platform which includes a heavy amount of digital, database development, hospitality, branding, and ‘Out of Home’ just to name a few.
 If it’s all or a few of these you are looking for, identify the assets that will most benefit the product or service.
 Remember, this is a marketing platform, use all of the assets available to your advantage.